ankurlimaye/energy-characterization-of-graph-workloads-data/README.md

 The `EnergyCharacterizationAverageData.csv` file contains the GAP benchmark kernels' energy characterization data.
 The detailed data analysis can be found at:

- - Ankur Limaye, Antonino Tumeo, and Tosiron Adegbjija, "*Energy Characterization of Graph Workloads*," in Sustainable Computing: Informatics and Systems Journal.
+ - Ankur Limaye, Antonino Tumeo, and Tosiron Adegbija, "*Energy Characterization of Graph Workloads*," in Sustainable Computing: Informatics and Systems Journal.
  - The paper was presented at the 11th International Green and Sustainable Computing Conference (IGSC '20), 19 -- 22 October 2020.

 ## Experimental Setup